 Anyway, another fun fact about boṭṭ is that according to the ninth-century Syrian Nestorian physician Yuhanna ibn Masawaih, duck meat warms you up from the inside and gives you strength.
 Also, it’s good for your complexion.

-There is so much more to say about ducks, truly, but let’s get to the recipe, which is adapted from my roommate’s mother’s instructions.
+There is so much more to say about ducks, truly, but let’s get to the recipe, which is adapted from my roommate’s mother’s instructions regarding her family recipe.